ashvardanian/SimSIMD/README.md

 Instead, NumKong exposes __row-range parameters__ that let the caller partition work across any threading model.
 For GEMM-shaped `dots_packed`, this is straightforward — pass a slice of A's rows and the full packed B to compute the corresponding slice of C.
 For SYRK-shaped `dots_symmetric`, explicit `start_row` / `end_row` parameters control which rows of the symmetric output matrix a given thread computes.
-The GIL is released around every kernel call, making NumKong compatible with `concurrent.futures`, `multiprocessing`, or any other parallelism model:
+The [GIL](https://docs.python.org/3/glossary.html#term-global-interpreter-lock) (Global Interpreter Lock) is released around every kernel call, making NumKong compatible with `concurrent.futures`, `multiprocessing`, or any other parallelism model:

 ```python
 import concurrent.futures, numkong as nk, numpy as np